-The SEM micrograph in figure 1b depicts of the DLC - EP3 combination coating.
-Initial analysis of EP3 coated with DLC revealed the presence of pin-hole defects in the surface coating.
+combination coating.
+Initial analysis of EP3 coated with DLC revealed the presence of defects in the surface coating.
 Further examination using SEM suggested that the holes were produced by stress cracking around the glass fibres present in the epoxy resin and exposed at the substrate surface.
 This spallation is thought to be closely related to the thermal deformation of the EP3 substrate during the DLC coating process.
 Thermal stress can be a particularly difficult problem for DLC because of the small coefficient of thermal expansion.
 The heating effect inherent in the deposition process may cause the substrate to expand by a greater amount than the DLC overlayer.
-The coating/substrate interface area will change either resulting in the development of stress in the DLC film, or causing partial delamination of the carbon layer [14]; substrates of composite materials of differing thermal expansivity may cause additional problems.
+The coating/substrate interface area will change either resulting in the development of stress in the DLC film, or causing partial delamination of the carbon layer [13]; substrates of composite materials of differing thermal expansivity may cause additional problems.
+This is clearly evident on EP3 and DLC coated specimens, however, these defects were considerably suppressed when the samples were heat treated at 100°C prior to coating with DLC.